 inputProcessorHandler.simplifier.class must be set to the fully qualified class name (FQCN) of the Simplifier.

 <n> is a positive integer number.
-The value specifies the execution order of the IPs, where the IP with the lowest number is executed first.
+The value specifies the execution order of the Input Processors, where the IP with the lowest number is executed first.

-As stated, any custom Input Processor configuration applied to a solution will take precedence over the system Input Processor configuration; because of this and the fact that Teneo Input Processor configurations are version specific the Platform will not be able to find the correct configuration in the custom Input Processor ZIP file until the custom Input Processor configuration has been manually upgraded.
+Any custom Input Processor configuration applied to a solution will take precedence over the default Input Processor configuration; because of this and the fact that Teneo Input Processor configurations are version specific the Platform will not be able to find the correct configuration in the custom Input Processor zip file until the custom IP configuration has been upgraded manually.

-This means that after an upgrade of the Teneo Platform, a couple of steps are required to also upgrade the custom Input Processor configuration (these steps must be taken for every solution which has a custom Input Processor configuration applied):
+This means, that after an upgrade of the Teneo Platform a couple of steps are required to also upgrade the custom Input Processor configuration and these steps must be take for every solution which has a custom Input Processor configuration applied:

-- Ensure you have the additional Input Processor libraries and/or modified config outside the Platform
+- Ensure any additional Input Processor libraries and/or modified config files are stored outside the Platform

-If the files are not stored externally, the pre-upgrade version of the IP configuration can be downloaded from the Resources > File backstage tab within the solution.
-The new/modified files can then be extracted from there
+If the files are not stored externally, the pre-upgrade version of the IP configuration can be downloaded from Teneo Studio as explained here and the new/modified files can then be extracted from there

-- Download an upgraded version of the Platform IP configuration from the Import/Export tab (see Creation of the custom IP configuration)
+- Download an upgraded version of the Platform IP configuration from the solution (see Export language config)

-If at this stage a LANGUAGE_SETTINGS_MISSING error is seen refer to Troubleshooting below
+If at this stage a LANGUAGE_SETTINGS_MISSING error is seen, refer to the Troubleshooting

 - Re-zip and add again as a

-When an environment is upgraded, but a solution custom Input Processor configuration has not yet been upgraded, then Engine will not start and an error will be displayed in the Simple Try Out as well as in the Advanced Try Out window.
+When an environment is upgrade, but a solution's custom Input Processor configuration has not yet be upgraded, then Engine will not start and an error will be displayed in the Tryout.

-Additionally, the same error would be seen in Engine log files if a publish is made without upgrading first the IP configuration.
+Additionally, the same error is seen in Engine log files if a publish is made without upgrading first the IP configuration.

 The solution to this error is to perform the upgrade steps as described above.

-The solution to this error is to ensure that the existing IP configuration has been removed from the solution before attempting to export as explained in step 3 in the above described upgrade process.
+The solution to this error is to ensure that the existing custom IP configuration is removed from the solution before attempting to export as explained in step 3 in the above described upgrade process.